cieranalmondOcto/gitbook-demo/README.md

 Test cases

 * Check Sync from Gitbook to Github ✅
-* Check approval request within Github > Gitbook using Slack approval
+* Check approval request within Github > Gitbook
-* Review change logs to ensure changes and reviews are present in Github logs
+* Review change logs to ensure changes and reviews are present in Github logs ✅

 ## 🧪  Other Test-cases

-what else can we add? see if this commits
+what else can we add?